-Credit risk-weighted assets grew by R1.7 billion mainly associated with growth over the period.
-Operational risk grew by R1.3 billion, a function of higher profitability, noting that the calculation is updated twice annually in September and March each year.
-The increases were partially offset by a reduction in counterparty credit risk and securitisation exposures.
+The group's RWA increased from R306.3 billion in December 2015 to R309.1 billion.
+Credit risk-weighted assets grew by R3.6 billion, mainly associated with lending growth over the period.
+Operational risk grew by R1.5 billion, a function of higher profitability, noting that the calculation is updated twice annually in September and March each year.
+These increases were partially offset by a reduction in counterparty credit risk and securitisation exposures.